FAQ: Frequently Asked Questions

 Q1: What is the best age for a child to start lessons with you?

 A: With my teaching style, it really depends.
-I have had success teaching a 2.5-year old and a few 4-year olds, but couldn't keep a 5-year old and a 7-year old engaged.
-That's why with young children, the first 2-4 lessons are more like trial lessons with me.
-Given my current stage in life, if you answer "yeses" to ALL the questions below for your PreK or under child, I would consider meeting with you and your child:
+Given my current stage in life, if you answer "yeses" to ALL the questions below for your PreK child, I would consider meeting with you and your child:

-a) Does your child show a strong interest in music, such that he or she can play by ear a segment of a song on the piano using one or two fingers?
+a) Does your child show a strong interest in music, such that he or she can play and is motivated to play by ear a segment of a song on the piano using one or two fingers?

 b) Can your child read all 26 alphabets?